eProsima/Fast-DDS-QoS-Profiles-Manager/docs/rst/formalia/titlepage.rst

 .. warning::

   The tool suite is still in its development stage.
-  For this reason, the API should not be considered stable, as API breaks may accur before the first official release.
+  For this reason, the API should not be considered stable, as API breaks may occur before the first official release.
   Furthermore, several features may not be implemented yet.